AlbertFaust/redbrick-sysadmin-exams/2014/EGM/README.md

 7. What is apt?
 Why do we use it?
 (3 marks)
 8. What command would you use to find the process id running as a particular user?
 How would you kill just that process (4 marks)
-9. chmod and chown, what do they do? and for each give the syntax they use (4 marks, 2 per command) 10.What command would you run to update to the latest version of OS available on a Redbrick server?
+9. chmod and chown, what do they do? and for each give the syntax they use (4 marks, 2 per command)
+10. What command would you run to update to the latest version of OS available on a Redbrick server?
 (3 marks)

 #### BSD (30 marks)